A true paradise...never to miss... once in a lifetime experience.

-Now trekkers need to pay the entrance permit to Khumbu Pasang Lhamu Rural Municipality upon their arrival at the Lukla airport if you are taking a flight to Lukla and if you are planning to trek from Jiri or Salleri you can obtain the permit in Monjo.
+Now trekkers need to pay the entrance permit to Khumbu Pasang Lhamu Rural Municipality upon their arrival at the Lukla airport if you are taking a flight to Lukla and if they are planning to trek from Jiri or Salleri you can obtain the permit in Monjo.

 Please make sure there is no alternative office for Khumbu Pasang Lhamu Rural Municipality in Kathmandu.
 So, trekkers upon the payment of Nepalese currency Rs 2000 can obtain this permit either in Lukla or in Monjo.

 Other Permits Required for Everest Base Camp Trek

-When you are taking a flight to Lukla, you only need to have two permits i.e. Sagarmatha National Conservation Area Permit and Khumbu Pasang Lhamu Rural Municipality Permit for the Everest Base Camp Trek or either entering into the Khumbu/Everest Region
+When you are taking a flight to Lukla, you only need to have three permits i.e. Sagarmatha National Conservation Area Permit, Khumbu Pasang Lhamu Rural Municipality Permit, and TIMS permit for the Everest Base Camp Trek or either entering into the Khumbu/Everest Region

 If you are intended to trek all the way from Jiri or Salleri then you need an additional permit which is the Gaurishankar Conservation Area Permit.

 While trekking from Jiri or Salleri, trekkers need to enter Gaurishankar Conservation Area.
 This permit can be obtained in Kathmandu at the Nepal Tourism Board Office upon payment of Nepalese currency Rs 3000.

 What are the documents required to obtain Everest Base Camp Trekking Permits?

-For all these trekking permits you required your passport details along with photos and a form needed to be filled by individual trekkers in case he/she is solo trekker trekking without a local government authorized agency.
+For all these trekking permits you are required to your passport details along with photos and a form needed to be filled out by trekkers.

 If are planning your trek through a locally based trekking company in Nepal, which is legally registered.
 Such a company has the right to obtain all your required permits with proof of their legal documents.